 5. North Quarter Tavern

-The vibe at this neighborhood restaurant is relaxed and casual, the ideal environment for a late Sunday meal.
+The vibe at this neighborhood restaurant is relaxed and casual, creating the ideal environment for a late Sunday meal.
 Bottomless mimosas are $10, or you can drink your fill of $5 Bloody Marys from the Bloody Mary bar.
 North Quarter Tavern makes their Bloody Mary mix in house.

 The brunch menu is heavy on hearty indulgences like the tasty breakfast poutine; brunch pizza topped with bacon, an egg, arugula, tomato, mozzarella, and mushroom; and the savory brunch burger.
 There’s something for every brunch-loving foodie to enjoy.